 Norfolk Island Pine Tips!

-Would you like some Norfolk Island Pine tips for a better woodturning experience?
+Norfolk Island Pine tips, read this for a better woodturning experience?
 Remember, no two pieces of Norfolk Island pine will be exactly the same.
-This was a growing tree so we have no control over its growth characteristics, such as how many knots it has, or if they are in an even row or was the limb damaged when the tree was young making the branch shorter or a different color on the inside.
-We try our best to see that each piece has at least five knots, but they can have as many as 8 or 9.
+This was a growing tree so we have no control over its growth characteristics, such as how many limbs/knots it has, or if they are in an even row or was the limb damaged when the tree was young making the branch shorter or a different color on the inside.
+We try our best to see that each piece has at least four knots, but they can have as many as 7 or 8.
 Not knowing what our customers are going to make with the woodturning blank they order, we try to leave enough wood on either side of the knot so the piece can be used as either a bowl blank or a closed form blank.

 Decide which type of item you are going to turn to determine which end of the wood turning blank you will make your tendon on or whatever mounting method you use.